mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 - **Default Number Format** – applied to new number/currency fields (e.g., `#,##0.00` or `0.0K`).
 - **Default Date Format** – applied to new date/datetime fields (e.g., `yyyy-MM-dd` or `MM/dd/yyyy`).
 - **Default Timezone Offset** – applied to new date/datetime fields for UTC conversion.

+**Per-connection solution preference**: The selected unmanaged solution for plugin installation/publishing is remembered per connection using a stable key (connection name + org URL); legacy keys are migrated and cleaned up automatically when you reconnect.

 **Propagation Behavior**: When you change a default value (e.g., suffix), the tool automatically updates any existing field blocks that still match the _previous_ default.
 This makes bulk edits painless: change the suffix once and watch all blocks that still used it update automatically.